kksgandhi/personal_site/productivity.md

 I really like thinking about productivity.
-I probably like it too much, and spend more time figuring out ways to be productive, rather than actually *being productive*. (i.e. the [[productivity paradox]])
+I probably like it too much, and [[productivity paradox|spend more time figuring out ways to be productive, rather than actually *being productive*.]]

 [[use the simplest tool possible]]